 Five Ways to Bring More Ease into Selling at a Market

-Once pottery took over my life, markets became the main way of selling my work.
+Once my pottery took over my life as my main hobby, markets became the main way of selling my work.

 While I shudder a bit at the thought of some of the pieces I sold back then (I was still very much in the early days of learning and developing my skills), it was an integral part of my selling journey.